• Skip to primary navigation

 I also like really hot water.
 Like as hot as it will go.
 Hence the gorgeous yellow gloves.
 Hot water softens dried-on food super fast, and it evaporates quicker to shortened drying time.

 Pick up a pair of gloves the next time you’re grocery shopping because lots of dishwashing does a number on your hands.
-Kroger is where I get all of my cleaning supplies because they have a broad selection of eco-friendly brands without the hefty price tag.

 7. Have a rinse strategy